Hank92/Darden_Project/README.md

 # Darden_Project

-This is a project on NK models lead by Michael Lenox.
+This is a project on NK models lead by Professor Michael Lenox.

 # Papers